A Classical Christian Homeschool Co-op

 Parental Involvement: A willing parent to read through the three lessons prior to class each week.
 Parents may need to help with unit celebration projects, costumes, or reports.

-Text/ Material Required: Science in the Beginning by Jay Wile, published by Berean Builders.
-(ISBN-10: 0989042405) (ISBN-13: 978-0989042406) On some weeks, students will be asked to bring common household items to be used in the experiments.
+Text/ Material Required: Science in the Industrial Age by Jay Wile, published by Berean Builders.
+ISBN# 978-0-9890424-8-2 On some weeks, students will be asked to bring common household items to be used in the experiments.
 When this is the case, I will send out an email to let you know what is needed at least a week ahead of time.

 Class Fees: $50 per semester